simonplend/workshop-node-validation-essentials/workshop/04-validation-error-responses/README.md

 npm start --part=04-validation-error-responses
 ```

-## 🎯 TODO: Exercise 4.1
+## 🎯 Exercise 4.1

 **Send validation errors in a problem details error response.**

-- Define a problem type.
+- Define a problem type (a URL as an identifier for the problem type, does not need to exist).
-- Construct a problem details object which includes validation errors.
+- Construct a problem details object which includes validation errors in a
+`validationErrors` extension property.
 - Send the problem details in an HTTP error response.
 - Run the command `make invalid-request` to test your HTTP error response.